yetisoftworks/MeshyDB.SDK-docs/docs/roles/deleting.rst

 400 : Bad request
     * Unable to delete role that starts with 'meshy.'.

+401 : Unauthorized
+   * User is not authorized to make call.

 403 : Forbidden
     * User has insufficent permission to delete roles.